 Barbara Cook, Ed.D., CCC-SLP, is a full time assistant professor in the Department of Communication Disorders at Southern Connecticut State University.
 She is the co-advisor of the Student Autism Awareness and Advocacy Club with Dr. Richard Zipoli and engages on multiple committees and initiatives, focusing on supporting university students with social communication challenges.
 As a member of the Center of Excellence on ASD team, she supports the development of training and research initiatives with an emphasis on the development of social communication, primarily in adolescents and adults.

-Mark Groskreutz, Ph.D., an Assistant Professor and Coordinator of Research, is a Board Certified Behavior Analyst (BCBA-D) who has worked with individuals with ASDs from young children to elderly populations in public and private school settings, their homes, and vocational and community settings.
+Mark Groskreutz, Ph.D., an Associate Professor, is a Board Certified Behavior Analyst (BCBA-D) who has worked with individuals with ASDs from young children to elderly populations in public and private school settings, their homes, and vocational and community settings.
 Dr. Groskreutz is focused on helping individuals increase their happiness and independence.
 His experience has focused primarily on designing individualized social and educational curricula, interventions for challenging behavior, classroom specific and district wide professional development programs, and research studies based on the principles of Applied Behavior Analysis (ABA).
 Dr. Groskreutz is also the coordinator of Southern’s graduate programs in ABA.

 Karen Meers, Ph.D., BCBA-D, LBA-CT is a Research Associate for the Center of Excellence on Autism Spectrum Disorders.
 Dr. Meers brings experience in Applied Behavior Analysis (ABA), training and development, case management, and transition planning.
-She has assisted individuals with ASD in achieving independence through the development of self-determination, goal setting, and both educational and vocational skills.
-She graduated from the University of Connecticut with a Ph.D. in Adult and Vocational Education and is certified to teach Special Education (K-12) in Connecticut.
-In addition to her work with individuals with disabilities, Dr. Meers spent several years as a corporate trainer and instructor for the business and higher education fields.
+She graduated from the University of Connecticut with a Ph.D. in Adult and Vocational Education and holds teacher certification in Special Education (K-12).
+In addition to her work with individuals with ASD, Dr. Meers spent several years as a corporate trainer and instructor for the business and higher education fields.